 Contributions not based on formal research results but nevertheless pertinent to Namibian environmental science, including opinion pieces, discussion papers, metadata publications, non-ephemeral announcements, book reviews, correspondence, corrigenda and similar.

-Section D: Memoirs
+Section D: Monographs and Memoirs

 Peer-reviewed monographic contributions and comprehensive subject treatments (> 100 pages), including collections of related shorter papers like conference proceedings.